Nikon D750 vs Olympus E-PL8

 Studio photographers will appreciate that the Nikon D750 (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Both the D750 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the E-PL8 was followed by the Olympus E-PL9.
 Further information on the features and operation of the D750 and E-PL8 can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Olympus E-PL8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.